 “Just because some diet worked for someone doesn’t mean it will work for you.”

 Tips for eating right for your eyes:

-Eat a balanced diet which is rich in all nutrients to ensure good overall health
+- Eat a balanced diet that is rich in all nutrients to ensure good overall health.

 “Overall nutrition something which is really important for everyone”

 Vision has both quantitative and qualitative parameters.
 While reading a chart is the quantitative part and reading it fully with ease is qualitative and defines how good your vision is.
-Visiting an eye doctor visiting an optician and getting your vision checked is two different things.
+Visiting an eye doctor, visiting an optician and getting your vision checked are two different things.
 One must not confine to just checking the vision and must get a full report of the overall eye health.